Zg3la/RMA/README.md

 MotoGPFantasy/apk/app-debug.apk

-## Notes
+## Firebase Notes

 Google Sign-In depends on the SHA-1 certificate configured in Firebase.
 The included APK is built with the current debug configuration.

 If the project is rebuilt on another computer, that computer's debug SHA-1 may need to be added in Firebase for Google Sign-In to work.

+The project includes the Firebase configuration file:

+MotoGPFantasy/app/google-services.json